Musicals101.com

 (But still, in things . . .)

 Musical theatre queens cannot deny that these are worrisome times.
-Few new composers appear on the scene these days, and many of the so-called new musicals coming to Broadway are re-hashes of old songs or animated films.
-The golden age of our beloved art form has passed, and we're never going to get it back.
+Few new composers appear on the scene these days, and many of the so-called new musicals coming to Broadway are either noisy attempts to pander to new audiences, or tedious re-hashes of old songs and films.
+The golden age of our beloved art form has passed, and odds are that we're never going to get it back.

-But for all our kvetching, we are an optimistic lot.
+But for all our kvetching, musical queens are an optimistic lot.
 We know there are new musicals being written, just waiting for a chance to delight us.
 We also know that somewhere, this very day, some child is getting his first look at Mary Poppins or Little Mermaid (Disney 1989).
-If he is really lucky, he may even be taking his first flight with Mary Martin – and didn't she say that flying takes a bit of fairy dust?
+If he is really lucky, he may even be taking his first flight with Mary Martin – and didn't she insist that flying takes a bit of fairy dust?

 This concludes Our Love Is Here To Stay.
 Please visit the other features of Musicals101.com.